Low Variance Off-policy Evaluation with State-based Importance Sampling: Experiments

-Having introduced SIS, we now turn to validating SIS experimentally.
-Intuitively, since SIS drops particular states from the computation, one would expect SIS to be advantageous on domains where there are some states for which the action taken has no impact on the return.
-This intuition is assessed here empirically on two grid world domains, each of which contain a subset of ``lift states''. \begin{definition} \textbf{Lift states.} A lift state $s \in \mathcal{S}$ is a state for which $\mathcal{T}(s,a) = \mathcal{T}(s,a')$ and $r(s,a) = r(s,a')$ for all pairs of actions $a,a' \in \mathcal{A}$.
-The set of lift states for a domain is denoted by $\mathcal{S}^L$. \end{definition} Lift states intuitively captures the covariance condition (see Condition 2) since the action probabilities, and therefore their ratios, do not affect the expected return.
-Unfortunately, Condition 1 cannot be guaranteed by the presence of lift states since the actions outside lift states would still result in the visitation counts of the lift states being different across trajectories.
-It is still possible to minimise this impact by a) constructing consecutive lift states and with an equal chance of visitation from different parts of the state space around the lift states; and b) making transitions within lift states deterministic.
+Based on the $\epsilon$-negligibility definition, one would expect state-based techniques to be advantageous on domains where there are some states for which the action taken has no or limited impact on the return.
+This intuition is captured by the notion of ``lift states''. \begin{definition} \textbf{Lift states.} A lift state $s \in \mathcal{S}$ is a state for which $\mathcal{T}(s,a) = \mathcal{T}(s,a')$ and $r(s,a) = r(s,a')$ for all $a,a' \in \mathcal{A}$.
+The set of lift states for a domain is denoted by $\mathcal{S}^L$. \end{definition}